 The KLI offers each year a varied teaching program with different types of courses.

 The basic courses are intended to improve skills in academic publishing and reviewing, and for new PhD student members to get acquainted with the KLI and each other.
-PhD students of the KLI are obliged to participate in the 2 basic courses ‘Introduction to the KLI’ and ‘How to Publish and Review’.
+PhD students of the KLI are obliged to participate in 1 basic course: ‘Introduction to the KLI’.

 These courses are taught by KLI faculty who have specialist knowledge of specific methodological and practical techniques or data analysis procedures.
 The methodology training is an important part of the program.
 The courses are offered to increase the students’ skills in research methods.
 Practical courses are also designed to improve the opportunities for students on the labor market.
 An important responsibility of the KLI is preparing PhD students for careers inside but also outside the academic world.
 This type of courses is specially designed for this objective.